Man Utd: Edinson Cavani, Alex Telles, Facundo Pellistri and Amad Diallo join on Deadline Day

 Smalling departs for Roma

-But it wasn't one-way traffic at Old Trafford on Deadline Day, with Chris Smalling the club's highest-profile departure.
+But it was not one-way traffic at Old Trafford on Deadline Day, with Chris Smalling the club's highest-profile departure.

-Smalling, who has signed a three-year deal at Roma with the option of an additional year, had been pushing for a move back to Rome throughout the summer, where he impressed last year on a season-long loan.
+Smalling, who has signed a three-year deal at the Serie A club with the option of an additional year, had been pushing for a move back to Rome throughout the summer, where he impressed last year on a season-long loan.

 But should United have let him depart?